istio-ecosystem/wasm-extensions/doc/development-setup.md

 sudo chmod +x /usr/local/bin/bazel
 ```

+On MacOS, you can `brew install bazelisk`.
+This adds both `bazelisk` and `bazel` to the `PATH`.

+For additional installation methods such as using `npm` and advanced configuration see the [official Bazelisk Installation Guide](https://github.com/bazelbuild/bazelisk#installation).

 ### Installing Minimum Dependencies

 Several dependencies are needs in order to build a C++ WebAssembly extensions with Bazel.